 Object orientation typically allows polymorphic variables containing values of subclasses of the declared class of the variable.
 Methods of the declared class of a receiving object can be invoked and the caller has the right to expect that the semantics of the interface called upon are observed regardless of the precise nature of the value of the receiving object.
 Similarly, it is important that the existence of accessed components of the declared class be ensured.
 Instances of subclasses become both technically and logically specialized instances of the parent class.
 This is the basis of the Liskov substitution principle.

 The Liskov substitution principle states that an instance of a subclass is always an instance of the superclass as well if one ignores the added specializations.
 It implies that inheritance is used only if there is a logical “is-a”-relationship between the subclass and the superclass.
 Moreover, preconditions of methods can at most be weakened and never strengthened as they are redefined for a subclass.
 Inversely, postconditions can at most be strengthened and never be weakened by such a redefinition.
-The caller of an interface guarantee only the preconditions of the interface and is allowed to rely on its postconditions.
+The caller of an interface guarantees only the preconditions of the interface and is allowed to rely on its postconditions.
 The rules stated make sure of this property which is also known as the Contract Model.

 Violations of the Liskov substitution principle or the Contract Model can result in system malfunctions as additional preconditions of redefinitions or promised postconditions of interfaces are not met.